Triadelphia Reservoir

-Triadelphia Reservoir is located on the Patuxent River, in Howard County and Montgomery County, Maryland near the town of Brookeville.
+Triadelphia Reservoir is a reservoir located on the Patuxent River, in Howard County and Montgomery County, Maryland near the town of Brookeville.

 The reservoir was created in 1943 by the construction of the Brighton Dam on the Patuxent.

-Triadelphia
+History

 The river valley was once occupied by prehistoric Native American settlements surveyed in the 1980s when the modern dam was drained for maintenance.

 The reservoir is located on a land grant surveyed by Benjamin Gaither in 1725.
 It was named after the town of Triadelphia which was founded in 1809 by three Quaker brothers-in-law.
 Isaac Briggs, Thomas Moore, and Revolutionary veteran and silversmith Caleb Bentley built a small town on 276 acres of land with nine houses, sawmill, general store, grist mill, and a mill race.
 The property was expanded to 515 acres containing the land grant "Benjamin's Lot" and "What's Left".
 The Triadelphia Cotton Factory (Montgomery Manufacturing Company) managed by Allen Bowie Davis operated 196 spindles from its waterwheel and grew to several dozen buildings by 1850 including Mt.
 Carmel Methodist Church and a schoolhouse.
 In 1868 a flood washed away a portion of the city and a second flood destroyed most of the remainder.
-The Triadelphia Turnpike company operated a toll road from Triadelphia, to Glenelg to the Baltimore-Frederick Turnpike, now labeled Triadelphia road.
+The Triadelphia Turnpike company operated a toll road from Triadelphia to Glenelg to the Baltimore-Frederick Turnpike, now labeled Triadelphia road.
 By 1905 the town was mostly abandoned.
 The Ligon family purchased the land, using it for storage and tenants until it went underwater with the construction of the reservoir.

+Triadelphia was the birthplace and boyhood home of William Painter (1838-1906), a Quaker and serial inventor, he is best known for inventing the metal bottle cap ("crown cork") for which he created a company in Baltimore Crown Cork & Seal that would eventually produce more than half the world's supply of bottle caps; it grew to become one of the largest manufacturing plants in the United States.